Relative tensor products and Koszul duality in monoidal oo-categories: Overview

 \subsection{Review: comparison with the relative tensor product}

-We now return to the case of the twisted arrow category, and relate the functor $\Ddual_{\Alg(\la)}$ to the description of \cref{sec:review_duality_bimodules}.
-Suppose $\D = \C^\op$, $\M = \TwArr(\C)$ is the twisted arrow category, and $M \in \Alg(\M)$ witnesses an augmentation $A\to \one$.
+We now return to the case of the twisted arrow category, and relate the functor $\Ddual_{\Alg(\la)}$ to the description given in \cref{sec:review_duality_bimodules}.
+Suppose $\D = \C^\op$, $\M = \TwArr(\C)$ is the twisted arrow category, and $M \in \Alg(\M)$ witnesses the augmentation $A\to \one$.
 Then there's a natural augmentation $M \to \one$.
-Pulling back an object of $\M$ regarded as $\one$-$\one$-bimodule along the augmentation gives rise to a \textit{morphism $f$ of pairings}
+Pullback of objects of $\M$ (regarded as $\one$-$\one$-bimodules) along the augmentation, gives rise to a \textit{morphism $f$ of pairings}

 A certain compatibility with induced duality functors ($f$ is a ``right representable morphism of right representable pairings'') leads to a commuting square